WeyrSDev/TANK2017/README.md

 ### Linux
 1. Install the SFML library using your package manager.
 2. `cd ./game/` and `make`

-Visit the [SFML Website](https://www.sfml-dev.org/download.php) for more info on downloading and installing it for other plataforms.
+If you don't find SFML for your package manager visit the [SFML Website](https://www.sfml-dev.org/download.php) for more info on downloading and installing it for Windows and other operating systems. (it's really easy).

 # Controls